engina/the-internet-book/README.md

 Physical Layer
 --------------
 The lowest level layer of our model.
 In our real world analogy it was the postman.
 In computing, it is your network interface.
 Most laptop have at least two network interfaces that we are interested: wired and wireless.
-One is where you plug-in your LAN cable (if you still have one) and the otherone one is the wireless.
+One is where you plug-in your LAN cable (if you still have one) and the other one is the wireless.
 Nowadays, as laptops get smaller, support for LAN is being dropped, and it is completely justified.

-Luckily, regardless of which interface (wired or wireless), we use Ethernet frames.
-A frame is a fancy term for an envelope in networking jargon.
+Luckily, regardless of which interface (wired or wireless), we use Ethernet frames. **A frame is a fancy term for an envelope in networking jargon.**

 We just prepare an Ethernet frame (envelope) and place it in the physical network hardware and the hardware does its magic to send it -- which we will be explaining.